 CPS Logo_rgb-2

 Do Employers Have to Offer COBRA?
-A Guide to Compliance
+Compliance Tips & Guidance

 One of the biggest challenges when an employee leaves is making sure you comply with the laws and regulations governing the employee relationship through the very end.
-There are a lot of factors to consider like final paycheck rules, vacation pay out, and COBRA benefits.
-We know that COBRA, in particular, is one of the most complex termination tasks you have to deal with.
-This article will help you make sense of COBRA and teach you how to stay compliant
+While there are a lot of things to consider during this time, we know that COBRA compliance, in particular, is one of the most complex.
+You may be wondering if you have to offer COBRA and what your responsibilities are as an employer if you do.
+To help ease your mind, we’ll cover the answers to these questions and more.
+Let’s get started.

-To protect workers from disruptions to their health coverage, the Employee Retirement Income Security Act (ERISA) sets standards to protect employee benefits.
-One of the protections is the right to Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage.
-And it’s essential to get COBRA right or you risk fines or even lawsuits.
+To protect workers from disruptions to their health coverage, the Employee Retirement Income Security Act (ERISA) provides employees the right to Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage.

 • The death of the employee